weirdgyn/SpriteGrabber/README.md

 Just download/clone the project with [github](https://github.com/) and then open it in [Microsoft Visual Studio](https://visualstudio.microsoft.com/).

+### Animated GIF support

+Despites the widespread idea that MAME should be able to save animated GIF (Shift+F12) I haven't found a release of MAME capable of doing so.
+Anyway I'm going to add support for animated GIF sooner or later.

 ### MNG File handling

 I'm using the SprinterMNG library from Sprinter Publishing to handle `.mng` pictures bundles.